A Derivation of Intelligence from Guided Relation-Creation

 be the field treated as relevant by the guidance-state.

-The model may represent food but omit the predator near it.
+The model represents food but omits the predator near it.

-It may represent immediate reward but omit later exhaustion.
+The model represents immediate reward but omits later exhaustion.

-It may represent the intended target of action but omit the wider field disturbed by action.
+The model represents the intended target of action but omits the wider field disturbed by action.

 So the second contact-condition is: